DarrenVictoriano/daaf/README.md

         app = AppList()
         ```
     * Check "Sample_Script.py" for an example
+* Note: the only difference between creating script from root directory and "/DAAF/script" folder is the import statement

 ## Documentation:
 Below are the core functions from the ActionScript() class.